russellgordon/ics3u-s1-2024-25/content/source-ics3u/shared/Concepts/Revisiting Interactive Apps.md

 What does `@State` do?

-**It tells SwiftUI that when a property's value does change, the user interface should  be updated automatically.** That's really important.
+**It tells SwiftUI that when a property's value does change, the user interface should  be updated automatically.**

+That's really important, so let's say this again for the record:

-`@State` before a property in a structure ensures SwiftUI will update the user interface  when that property's value changes.
+> `@State` before a property in a structure ensures SwiftUI will update the user interface  when that property's value changes.

 So, please add the property wrapper to your code now: